FIND YOUR FAITH

 By 1986, they were again without a priest.
 After a year of holding Reader’s services in the back-yard chapel, through the arranging of (then bishop-elect) Fr.
 Seraphim Storheim, they learned that a seminarian of St. Tikhon’s Seminary in Pennsylvania, soon to graduate, was interested in coming to Canada to do English-language mission work.

 This priest, Fr.
 Lawrence Farley, came to the parish in 1987 as their assigned priest, in which capacity he has served until the present time.
 Fr.
 Lawrence worked at a number of secular jobs until the parish could grow and offer full-time support.
 As the parish grew, it moved from its original back-yard location to rent a number of church facilities in Surrey and Langley.
 Eventually it was able to purchase property at its present location in Langley.
+Fr.
+Lawrence retired in December 2024 remains attached to the parish as the Rector Emeritus.

 OUR COMMUNITY